gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 * choose between `on_demand` vs `spot` instances
 * live logs

-In the next two paragraphs I will go through two Sundial EMR task definition examples: the first is a Spark EMR job running on a pre-existing cluster, the second is the same job but running on a dynamically created cluster this time.
+In the next two paragraphs I will go through two Sundial EMR task definition examples: the first is a Spark EMR job running on a pre-existing cluster, the second is the same job but running on a dynamically created cluster instead.

 ### Running a job on a pre-existing EMR Cluster